[1]:

 Interacting charge (\(\chi_{ch}\)) and spin response (\(\chi_{sp}\))

 TRIQS TPRF has a tpsc_solver-class that can be used to do TPSC-calculations for one-band Hubbard models.
-The solver has to be supplied with the target density, the strength of the Hubbard interaction, an imaginary frequency mesh and a dispersion relation:
+The solver has to be supplied with the target density, the strength of the Hubbard interaction, an imaginary frequency mesh and a dispersion relation.
+We will run the calculation at half-filling, \(n=1\), because there the Hubbard-Model becomes anti-ferromagnetic, which will be visible in the spin susceptibility.

 [25]: